drywitte/IDD-Fa19-Lab3/README.md

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

+For the photosensitive resistor, a 10k resistor works.
+This achieves a range of voltages between ~200-1000.
+This was tested by covering the photosensitive cell vs shining a flash light directly on it.
+At lower resistances the voltages were much lower.

+For the softpot a 10k resistor on the 5V side and a 10k resistor on the ground side are required.
+This results in an output range of ~250-1000 that changes linearly.

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

-The relationship is logarithmic.
+The relationship is logarithmic for the FSP and photosensitive resistor.
 As a stimulus increases, resistance changes in an increasingly less responsive manner.
 The relationship can be seen in the graph below from the adafruit website.
 ![resistor graph](force___flex_resistanceforce.jpg)

+For the softpot the resistance is linear, as you depress the wiper in different locations the resistance adjusts at a constant rate.

 ### 2. Accelerometer